Tinian, Northern Mariana Islands: Japanese colonial period

 In 1914, during World War I, the island was captured by Japan, which was awarded formal control in 1918 by the League of Nations as part of the South Seas Mandate.
 The island was settled by ethnic Japanese, Koreans, and Okinawans, who developed large-scale sugar plantations.
 Under Japanese rule, extensive infrastructure development occurred, including the construction of port facilities, waterworks, power stations, paved roads, and schools, along with entertainment facilities and Shinto shrines.
 Initial efforts to settle the island were met with difficulties, including an infestation of scale insects, followed by a severe drought in 1919.
-Efforts were resumed under the aegis of the Nanyo Kohatsu Kabushiki Kaisha in 1926, with new settlers from Okinawa as well as Fukushima and Yamagata Prefectures, and the introduction of coffee and cotton as cash crops in addition to sugar, and the construction of a Katsuobushi processing plant.
+Efforts were resumed under the aegis of the Nan'yō Kōhatsu kabushiki gaisha in 1926, with new settlers from Okinawa as well as Fukushima and Yamagata Prefectures, and the introduction of coffee and cotton as cash crops in addition to sugar, and the construction of a Katsuobushi processing plant.
 By June 1944, some 15,700 Japanese civilians resided on Tinian (including 2,700 ethnic Koreans and 22 ethnic Chamorro).

 In the Japanese area, thousands of colonists arrived, and it was used for agriculture and military purposes.